Logistics Cold Calling

 Useful for visible demand, but often rate-driven, crowded, and late in the buying process.

-Coseek reaches accounts before a formal bid or mini-bid turns into a pure rate comparison.
+The calling motion reaches accounts before a formal bid or mini-bid turns into a pure rate comparison.

 Internal reps calling between active accounts